wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-windows-phone-get-started-data.md

 + Visual Studio 2012 Express for Windows Phone 8 and the [Windows Phone 8 SDK] running on Windows 8.
 To complete this tutorial to create a Windows Phone 8.1 app, you must use Visual Studio 2013 Update 2, or a later version.

 + An Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial](http://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A756A2826&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Farticles%2Fdocumentation%2Fmobile-services-windows-phone-get-started-data%2F).
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A756A2826&amp;returnurl=http%3A%2F%2Fazure.microsoft.com%2Farticles%2Fdocumentation%2Fmobile-services-windows-phone-get-started-data%2F).

 ##<a name="download-app"></a>Download the GetStartedWithData project